Creta5164/fmod-rmmv/README.md

 Currently, the limitations I have identified are as follows.

-- System-specific audio settings not implemented yet
-  There is not yet a features that allows you to specifying system-specified audio, like from music such as title, game-over, etc. to sound effects such as cursor move, choice, cancel, save, load, etc.

 - Velocity for doppler effect, etc.
   The characters in RPG Maker have very consistent movement speeds, so when I applied velocity to them, the results were very strange